Improving the health of our community by ensuring the health of mothers and babies

 Families who birth with a CDP doula get off to a better start, building a strong community.
 CDP families are:

-reducing the risks of chronic illness and SIDS.
+Reducing the risk of chronic illness and SIDS.

-reducing the costs and long term health impacts of cesarean birth.
+Reducing the costs and long term impacts of cesarean birth.

 Help ensure that all families who need it have access to this care.